 Single-pane windows are more susceptible to breakage from exposure to a wildfire's heat.

 Can't afford new windows?
 Consider metal window screens, shutters (especially if you live in an area prone to both hurricanes and wildfires) or half-inch plywood covers.
 Install the anchors and pre-size the covers before fire threatens.

 IBHS recommends fire-resistant material for exterior walls, such as:

 - Masonry (concrete, stone, brick or block).

 Vinyl siding doesn't easily ignite but can melt in high heat.

 5. Help the firefighters

 Make sure your street name and house number are clearly visible to emergency crews.
 Driveways should be at least 12 feet wide with a vertical clearance of at least 15 feet to allow easy access by fire trucks, FLASH advises.

-Know where your outside water sources are, such as hydrants, ponds, cisterns, wells and swimming pools, FEMA says.
+The Federal Emergency Management Agency says know the locations of your outside water sources, such as hydrants, ponds, cisterns, wells and swimming pools.
 Have a garden hose long enough to reach around the house and other structures on your property to douse wildfire flames.

 RATE SEARCH: Build an emergency fund now.
 Get some interest on your savings by shopping money market accounts.